1. Examples

 Goal of the cover letter introduction: Captivate recruiters with a preview of your qualifications that motivates them to read more.

-The role at Watson Bryant would be the perfect continuation of an electrical engineering career that has seen three of my projects win industry awards and one engineering solution winning “Energy Innovation of the Year.”
+The Electrical Engineer position at Watson Bryant would be the perfect continuation of a career that has seen three of my projects win industry awards and another, “Energy Innovation of the Year.”

 Copied!